istio/enhancements/features/distroless_images.md

 **Design**

-- [ ] Design doc describing the intention of the feature, how it will be implemented, and any thoughts on how to test the feature has been approved by relevant work group leads
+- [x] Design doc describing the intention of the feature, how it will be implemented, and any thoughts on how to test the feature has been approved by relevant work group leads

-implemented, and any thoughts on how to test the feature has been approved by relevant work group leads
+This has been implemented and tested since 2019 (4 years!).

-- [ ] Feature coverage and test plans written and approved.
+- [x] Feature coverage and test plans written and approved.

+This pre-dates this part of the process, but the feature is tested.

 **Docs**